one-ware/one-ware.com/docs/one-ai/03-tutorials/10-handwritten-digits-demo.md

 ---
 # Handwritten Digit Classification Demo

-## About this Demo
+## About this demo
 This demo showcases the usage of OneWare Studio and the OneAI Extension for a demo case.
 If you are unfamiliar with the OneAI Extension, we recommend to first take a look at our guide [Getting Started with One AI](/docs/one-ai/01-getting-started/01-getting-started.md).
+We also recommend to read the [Potato Chip Classification Demo](/docs/one-ai/tutorials/potato-chip-demo), since it goes into more detail than this demo.

-## Dataset Overview
+## Dataset overview
-The dataset for this demo can be downloaded [here](https://github.com/one-ware/OneAI_demo_datasets/blob/main/datasets/nist_sd19_subset_sorted.zip).
+The dataset for this demo can be downloaded [here](https://github.com/one-ware/OneAI_demo_datasets/blob/main/datasets/nist_sd19_subset_sorted.zip) or you can download the complete project [here](https://github.com/one-ware/OneAI_demo_datasets/blob/main/projects/NIST_SD19.zip).
 It is a subset of the [NIST Special Database 19](https://www.nist.gov/srd/nist-special-database-19) and contains images of handwritten digits.
 The training set contains 3000 images, 300 for each digit, while the test set contains 500 images.

 Here are a few examples from the dataset: